 This way, it’s possible to produce many different kinds of finishes on an underlying metal piece.
 In fact, even some real gold jewellery is also gold plated, because the plating process produces a bright and clean finish on the underlying gold.

 It’s hard to provide a simple number when a customer asks “How long does rose gold plating last?”
 The reason is because there are three different factors which determine how long any given plating will hold up.

 First, the thickness of the plating.
 Thicker plating layers last longer.
 We use high-quality 1 micron plating.

 Second, the amount of contact the jewellery has with the world.
 Plating on a ring will normally wear off much faster than plating on a pendant, because a ring constantly rubs against fingers and objects throughout the day.

 Third, the underlying metal.
 Gold, rose gold, or rhodium plating adheres better to some metals (like silver or gold) and not as well to others.

 Since mechanical wear is the main factor leading to plating deterioration, taking care of plated jewellery is simple.
 Keep it protected from mechanical wear and in a soft container, where there’s nothing to rub against it and damage the plated coating.

-If you take good care of gold, rose gold, or rhodium plated jewellery, it can last a long time.
+If you take good care of plated jewellery, it can last a long time.

-At imperial we value the importance of caring for and maintaining your jewellery pieces.
+At Imperial Jewellery we value the importance of caring for and maintaining your jewellery pieces.
 All of our stock is covered by our manufacturing warranty and we firmly believe that with some customer education and awareness, that all of our jewellery items can be cherished and enjoyed for many years.